Pulsar™ Atom Precision Pellet Extruder

 # Calibrating the flow

 The extrusion throughput depends on various factors, including temperatures, polymer type, nozzle size, pellet geometry, and more.
 For achieving the best results, we recommend calibrating the flow pourcentage whenever there is a change in a variable that could impact the flow.
+To perform this calibration, you can use a basic single wall thickness cube.
+The flow percentage can be adjusted using the following formula:

 As an example, let's say we print a 1.5mm wall thickness cube using a 1.2mm nozzle, and initially, the flow percentage is set at 100%.
 After measuring, we find that the actual wall thickness is 1.69mm.
+To calculate the new flow percentage, you would use the formula as follows:

 Therefore, the new flow percentage should be set to approximately 88.76 for optimal calibration in this scenario.

+Achieving precise calibration often requires multiple iterations.
 Calibrating 2-3 times in a row can help fine-tune the extrusion process and ensure more accurate and consistent results.

 # Using retraction

 To mitigate oozing and globbing, since there's no inherent anti-oozing feature, retraction can be utilized.
 Yet, exercising caution during retraction is imperative.
 In operation, the screw of the pellet extruder should never rotate clockwise beyond half a turn.
+Too much clockwise retraction could propel melted material into unwanted regions, posing a risk of flow obstructions.

-A half turn equates to 9974 steps (given a 3200 steps/revolution setting).
 If a conversion to millimeters (mm) is necessary, employ the formula below:

 # Non Planar/Angled Printing

 The clearance angle around the nozzle is depicted in the accompanying image.
-The addition of the Part Cooling Add-On decreases the 44° clearance to 9°.
+The addition of the Part Cooling Add-On decreases the 43.2° clearance to 11.8°.

 Pulsar Atom Angled Printing